Del Taco logo

 What Is Del Taco?

-Del Taco is a quick-service, fast-casual franchise offering a uniform menu of primarily Mexican-American foods such as tacos and burritos, along with burgers, shakes, French fries, breakfast items, soft drinks, and similar items.
-The primary service channels include fast-casual dine-in seating and drive-thru service, with restaurant staffing that typically ranges from about 20 to 45 employees.
-Franchise locations use the Del Taco Fresh Flex prototype (1,152 to 2,304 square feet) that is adaptable to free-standing buildings or end-cap drive-thru sites and may also be authorized in a variety of specified non-traditional venues (e.g., airports, stadia, malls, and similar sites).
+Del Taco is a quick-service, fast-casual franchise specializing in Mexican-American foods such as tacos and burritos, along with burgers, shakes, French fries, breakfast items, and soft drinks.
+The business model centers on quick-service/fast-casual dining and includes drive-thru capability for certain end-cap locations.
+Restaurants operate from the Del Taco Fresh Flex prototypical building portfolio (1,152–2,304 sq ft), adaptable to free-standing, end-cap, or conversion sites, and Del Taco may also approve franchises in a variety of non-traditional venues such as airports, stadia, hotels, and entertainment facilities.

 Del Taco Franchise: Pros and Cons